kots727/slugbotics.github.io/content/join.md

 ## Finance
 **FRC Equivalent: Business, Outreach**

-The Finance subteam manages various aspects of the team, including handling team finances, sourcing sponsorships, interacting with other organizations at UCSC, and making contributions to the future of the team.
+The Finance sub-team manages various aspects of the team, including handling team finances, sourcing sponsorships, interacting with other organizations at UCSC, and making contributions to the future of the team.

-On the Finance subteam, you'll learn how to lead and manage projects, as well as make contributions to furthering the team's capabilities and to policy decisions within the team.
+On the Finance sub-team, you'll learn how to lead and manage projects, as well as make contributions to furthering the team's capabilities and to policy decisions within the team.